DirkMueller8/DirkMueller8/README.md

 enthusiastic about C# and .NET
 - 🔭 I’m currently rehearsing everything I have learned so far in C#, to become more proficient
-- 🌱 I’m currently learning about Generics, Interfaces and Collections, and plan to start studying ASP.NET Core
+- 🌱 ASP.NET Core MVC is my new focus, and I want to build my own website with authentication and all security measures
 - 👯 I’m not yet looking to collaborate because I have to reach a suitable level of proficiency first
 - 🤔 I’m looking for interesting case examples adopting Clean Code, SOLID principles, and Unit Testing strategies
 - 💬 Ask me about medical devices